Fallout Logo

 1998

 In 1998, the second part of the series appeared with a new logo.
 It is similar in shape to the previous one, except that the designers removed the background rectangle and left the inscriptions inside two parallelograms with partially rounded corners.
 A voluminous purple circle with the number 2 appeared on the right.
-This emblem, in design, does not resemble the usual plate but is a metallic and shiny part of the mechanism.
+This emblem, in its design, does not resemble the usual plate; it is a shiny metallic part of the mechanism.

 2008

 Fallout 3 was released after Bethesda acquired the license for a series of post-apocalyptic video games.
-The new developer has changed the design of the fictional universe and the design of the logo.
-He removed unnecessary details and left a single parallelogram with a black border and the words “Fallout 3” on a dappled background.
+The new developer has changed the design of the fictional universe and the logo.
+He removed unnecessary details, leaving a single parallelogram with a black border and the words “Fallout 3” on a dappled background.

 2015

-The Fallout 4 emblem contains a title for the game that doesn’t look 3D for the first time.
+The Fallout 4 emblem features a title that doesn’t look 3D at first glance.
 The lettering is inside a white rectangle with rounded sides.
 The outer border is outlined with a thin black line.

 Each part of Fallout has its distinctive mark.
-But if, in the first version, it was a complex drawing with many colors, details, and inscriptions, then by 2015, the design had become much simpler.
-The developers followed minimalism, leaving only the game’s main title and a white background with a frame.
+But if the first version was a complex drawing with many colors, details, and inscriptions, by 2015, the design had become much simpler.
+The developers took a minimalist approach, leaving only the game’s main title and a white-framed background.

 Font and Colors

-The Fallout logo is designed in a slanted sans-serif typeface featuring subtle irregularities that enhance the game’s distinctive atmosphere.
+The Fallout logo is set in a slanted sans-serif typeface, with subtle irregularities that enhance the game’s distinctive atmosphere.
 The letterforms vary in stroke thickness, giving the text a dynamic and slightly unconventional appearance.
-A small lightning bolt inside the letter “o” references the energy themes and tone of the game’s universe.
+A small lightning bolt inside the letter “o” references the game’s universe’s energy themes and tone.
 The top of the letter “t” is shortened, contributing to a sense of ease and casual structure within the design.

-The type resembles the font Overseer Oblique, created by designer Neale Davidson and inspired by the original graphics.
-The lettering appears unified and compact due to tight spacing between characters.
+The typeface resembles Overseer Oblique, created by designer Neale Davidson and inspired by the original graphics.
+The lettering appears unified and compact due to tight character spacing.
 The text remains highly legible, even when scaled down for smaller surfaces.

 Early versions of the logo featured muted, cool tones with dark gradients and highlights, including gray, black, and subdued violet.
 In the fourth installment, the design approach shifted completely: all color elements and gradients were removed, leaving only a stark black-and-white contrast for a cleaner, more iconic presentation.